 - Card Details tab Allows you to capture the card holder's picture and to set up information such as the dates that the card is valid, the badge design and any special privileges that you want to assign to the card.
 See Setting Up Card Details on page 21. - Access Rights tab Specifies the doors through which the card holder is allowed to gain access.
-See Creating and Assigning Access Rights on page 23. - Personal tab Allows you to specify personal information about card holder.
+See Creating and Assigning Access Rights on page 24. - Personal tab Allows you to specify personal information about card holder.
 See Specifying Personal Data on page 29. - Locator tab For finding the card holder's current location.
 See Locating a Card Holder on page 29. - Biometrics tab Enables you to capture biometric data, such as the card holder's fingerprints and signature.
-See page 33.
+See page 34. - Vacation tab (by default, not displayed) Enables you to specify hours when it is mandatory for the card holder to be on vacation.
+See page 31.